paulHasselkuss/W210/content/events/2019/programme/index.md

 A downloadable version is available [here](On_What_The_Isn't_-_Schedule_&_Abstracts_(Web).pdf).

 ## Registration
 There is no participation fee.
-However, we ask you to register before by sending us a short {{<mail address="dgwp@phil.hhu.de" display="mail">}} indicating your name, affiliation and dietary preferences.
+However, we ask you to register before by sending us a short [mail](dgwp@phil.hhu.de "Workshop Registration") indicating your name, affiliation and dietary preferences.